How Dave Matthews Band Tour Photographer Sanjay Suchak Meshes His Two Loves

 For years now, Suchak has been taking photos of the greats.
 And in 2020, against all odds, he found himself inside police lines in Richmond, Charlottesville and across the Commonwealth of Virginia, documenting the politically fraught removal of Virginia’s confederate statues.
 The democracy-loving kid inside him never went anywhere, afterall.
 He just managed to find a way to combine the two important pillars of his life: photography and politics.

-Here, Sanjay takes us inside the process behind how he works, including a photograph that changed his career; how creativity is an exercise that you can practice everywhere (even in the shower); and why he believes that borrowing like an artist is critical for mastering your craft, no matter what stage you’re at in your career.
+Here, Suchak takes us inside the process behind how he works, including a photograph that changed his career; how creativity is an exercise that you can practice everywhere (even in the shower); and why he believes that borrowing like an artist is critical for mastering your craft, no matter what stage you’re at in your career.

 The Stevie Wonder and Dave Matthews photograph that changed Suchak's career, taken at the Concert for Charlottesville in 2017.